Take our Free Practice Tests for the 2026 ACT.

 Bubble in the Right Way

-Dream scenario: You ace your ACT test.
+Dream scenario: You ace the ACT.
 Nightmare scenario: You put the correct answers on your booklet, but then incorrectly transfer them to the Scantron answer sheet.
 The best way to avoid filling in the incorrect bubbles on the answer sheet is to transfer them as soon as you finish a page in your booklet.
-If you transfer them after each question it’s easy to lose concentration, but if you wait until you finish the entire test you risk making a mistake that could affect your entire test.
+Transferring them after each question can make it easy to lose concentration, while waiting until you finish the entire test risks making a mistake that could affect every question you answer.

 ACT FAQ